 From your Mac, click your mouse pointer on one of the images (until the full resolution images shows).
 When the full-sized image appears in your browser, right-click or CTRL-Click on the image, and click on “Save Image As…” to save the image to your Mac’s hard drive.

 Now, right-click or CTRL-click on your desktop, and select “Change Desktop Background…” In the Desktop & Screen Saver dialog box that appears, click the “+” button at the bottom of the left panel.
-Navigate to the directory you saved the wallpaper in, and double-click the wallpaper filename.
+Navigate to the directory you saved the iPhone wallpaper in, and double-click the wallpaper filename.

 Or, as reader Biff Bifferson pointed out, you can just right-click on the image in the browser and click “Set As Desktop Background.”
 That both changes the desktop AND saves the image.